matloff/regtools/UnbalancedClasses.md

 - `trueratio` is the actual such ratio

-The return value is the set of adjustment probabilities for the new cases.
+The return value is the set of adjusted probabilities for the new cases.

 For instance, suppose we are in a setting in which there are equal